HOMESCHOOLING IN NEW HAMPSHIRE & HOMESCHOOL LAWS

 Homeschool Testing In New Hampshire

 In NH, there are no mandatory testing requirements for homeschooled students.
 The homeschooling New Hampshire law does not stipulate any legal requirements to administer standardized tests.
 This approach aligns with the state’s philosophy of providing flexibility and autonomy to home educators who choose to educate their children at home.
-However, some home educators may opt to use standardized tests to track their children’s progress and ensure they are meeting educational goals and composite score.
+However, some home educators may opt to use standardized tests to track their children’s progress and ensure they are meeting educational goals and the composite score.
 Ultimately, the decision to test home educated students in New Hampshire remains at the discretion of the home educator.

 Funding Your New Hampshire Homeschool